nxp-mcuxpresso/mcux-sdk-examples/README.md

 ---
 **NOTE**
 For tag MCUX_2.10.0, see [release notes](https://github.com/NXPmicro/mcux-sdk-examples/releases/tag/MCUX_2.10.0) for the verified board list.
 There are some examples build failure for board not in the release scope: mekmimx8qm, mekmimx8qx, frdmkl27z, frdmk28fa, lpcxpresso54114, lpcxpresso812max.
-Fixes for these board examples will be pushed later.
+Fixes for these board examples are applied to latest main branch.

 ---